yury-lysogorskiy/lammps/doc/src/molecule.rst

 the `JSON format <https://www.json.org/>`_, which evolved from the JavaScript programming language as a programming-language-neutral data interchange language.
 The JSON syntax is independent of its content, and thus the data in the file must follow suitable conventions to be correctly parsed during input.
 LAMMPS provides a `JSON schema file
 <https://json-schema.org/>`_ to define those conventions so that files
 can be validated against the requirements.
-Validating a particular molecule file against this schema ensures that the syntax and conventions are followed, but it does **not** check whether the file contents are physically meaningful.
+Validating a particular molecule file against this schema ensures that both, the syntax *and* the conventions are followed, but it **cannot** check whether the file contents are physically meaningful.

 Here is a simple example for the same TIP3P water molecule from above in JSON format and also using :doc:`type lables <labelmap>` instead of